awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

 Macros enable you to perform custom processing on templates, from simple actions like find\-and\-replace operations to extensive transformations of entire templates\.

 To get an idea of the breadth of possibilities, consider the `AWS::Include` and `AWS::Serverless` transforms, which are macros hosted by AWS CloudFormation:
-+ `` enables you to insert boilerplate template snippets into your templates\.
++ `AWS::Include transform` enables you to insert boilerplate template snippets into your templates\.
-+ `` takes an entire template written in the AWS Serverless Application Model \(AWS SAM\) syntax and transforms and expands it into a compliant AWS CloudFormation template\. \(For more information about serverless applications and AWS SAM, see [Deploying Lambda\-based applications](https://docs.aws.amazon.com/lambda/latest/dg/deploying-lambda-apps.html) in the *AWS Lambda Developer Guide*\.\)
++ `AWS::Serverless transform` takes an entire template written in the AWS Serverless Application Model \(AWS SAM\) syntax and transforms and expands it into a compliant AWS CloudFormation template\. \(For more information about serverless applications and AWS SAM, see [Deploying Lambda\-based applications](https://docs.aws.amazon.com/lambda/latest/dg/deploying-lambda-apps.html) in the *AWS Lambda Developer Guide*\.\)

 ## How AWS CloudFormation macros work<a name="template-macros-overview"></a>